oasis-tcs/odata-specs/odata-data-aggregation-ext/6 Hierarchical Transformations.md

 ```
 :::

-The algorithm given so far is valid for a single-valued `RecursiveHierarchy/ParentNavigationProperty`.
-The remainder of this section describes the case where it is collection-valued.
+The algorithm given so far is valid for a single-valued `RecursiveHierarchy/ParentNavigationProperty` with the [standard definition for root](#RecursiveHierarchy).
+The remainder of this section describes the general case.

-If the recursive algorithm reaches a node $x$ multiple times, via different parents or ancestors, then the output set contains multiple instances that include $σ(x)$.
+In the general case, the recursive algorithm can reach a node $x$ multiple times, via different parents or ancestors, or because $x$ is a root and a child at the same time.
+Then the output set contains multiple instances that include $σ(x)$.
 In order to distinguish these, information about the ancestors up to the root is injected into each $σ(x)$ by annotating $x$ differently before each $σ(x)$ is computed.

-More precisely, a _path-to-the-root_ is a node $x$ that is annotated with the term `UpNode` from the `Aggregation` vocabulary [OData-VocAggr](#ODataVocAggr) where the annotation value is the parent node $y$ such that $R(x)$ appears on the right-hand side of the recursive formula for $R(y)$.
+More precisely, an _path-to-the-root_ is a node $x$ that is annotated with the term `UpNode` from the `Aggregation` vocabulary [OData-VocAggr](#ODataVocAggr) where the annotation value is the parent node $y$ such that $R(x)$ appears on the right-hand side of the recursive formula for $R(y)$.
 The annotation value $y$ is again annotated with `Aggregation.UpNode` and so on until a root is reached.
 Every instance in the output set of `traverse` is related to one path-to-the-root.

 The transformation $\Pi_G(σ(x))$ is extended with an additional step between steps 2 and 3 of the function $a_G(u,s,p)$ as defined in the [simple grouping section](#SimpleGrouping):
 - If $s$ is annotated with `Aggregation.UpNode`, copy the annotation from $s$ to $u$.